OpenServoCore/tinyboot/README.md

 ### Design approach

 tinyboot is structured as a library, not a monolithic binary.
 The core logic and protocol are platform-agnostic crates; chip-specific details live in separate `ch32-*` crates.
-To build your bootloader, you create a small crate with a `main.rs` that wires up your pin configuration, baud rate, and flash layout — see the [examples](examples/ch32/) for exactly this.
-The same split applies on the app side: [`tinyboot-ch32-app`](tinyboot-ch32-app/) integrates into your application so it can confirm a successful boot and reboot into the bootloader on command, enabling fully remote firmware updates without physical access.
+To build your bootloader, you create a small crate with a `main.rs` that wires up your transport and calls `run()` — see the [examples](examples/ch32/v003/) for exactly this.
+The same split applies on the app side: [`tinyboot-ch32-app`](ch32/app/) integrates into your application so it can confirm a successful boot and reboot into the bootloader on command, enabling fully remote firmware updates without physical access.

 ## Safety